GWU-APSC1001/gwu-apsc1001.github.io/_pages/contact.md

 ### Instructor
 ##### Professor Kartik Bulusu
-- Dr. Kartik V. Bulusu is an Assistant Research Professor in the Department of Mechanical and Aerospace Engineering (MAE) at The George Washington University (GWU).
+- Dr. Kartik V. Bulusu is an Associate Research Professor in the Department of Mechanical and Aerospace Engineering (MAE) at The George Washington University (GWU).
 His research work entails human health and sustainable energy with focus on biofluid mechanics, polymer rheology, low-cost energy technologies and applications of wavelet transforms.
 Dr. Bulusu is currently developing low-cost ejector technologies refrigeration in disaster-prone regions.
 In his free time, he is loves to tinker with electronics and design low-cost experiments for research and education.